 Where To Eat

-If you still have space after sampling the delights at the Christmas market, stay in and eat the hearty home cooked dishes in the hotel’s restaurant.
+If you still have space after sampling the delights at the German Christmas market, stay in and eat the hearty home cooked dishes in the hotel’s restaurant.

 Where To Stay